 Bait and baiting your swim when you go fishing.

 Firstly, what baits are you going to use, there are so many choices out there today.
 Keep it simple and you’ll be fine, don’t go overboard.
 Stick to four for different hook baits, like Maggots, Sweetcorn, Pellets, Worms, Bread, Meats, Hemp, Caster, and more.
 Pick a mix of four and them mix and match throughout the day.

-You can add more baits to loose feed and to feed and build up your fishing peg.
-There is ground-bait you can use to, it is used to attract the fish into your swim/peg.
+You can add more baits to lose feed and to feed and build up your fishing peg.
+There is ground bait you can use, it is used to attract the fish into your swim/peg.